ZhengHe-MD/replay-nn-tutorials/README.md

 # replay-nn-tutorials
-my replays of beautiful torch tutorials on training neural networks.
+my replays of beautiful tutorials on training neural networks.